C-Shi/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+This application is hosted on [Heroku Tweeter App](https://tweeter-cs-lhl.herokuapp.com/)

 ## Feature
 * Tweeter is a simple, single-page Twitter clone using HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express and MongoDB on the back-end.
 Tweets create webAPP user experience with AJAX and data are persisted and survice server restart.